-- 3.21 Supplementary Planning Documents (SPDs) expand on policies contained in the Joint DPD, providing more detail to help in their implementation.
-SPDs do not form part of the statutory development plan and are not subject to public examination.
+- 3.24 Supplementary Planning Documents (SPDs) expand on policies contained in the Joint DPD Local Plan, providing more guidance to help in their interpretation and implementation. - 3.25 SPDs do not form part of the statutory development plan and are not subject to public examination.
 Changes brought in by the Planning Act 2008 mean the LDS does not have to include details of SPDs that may be prepared to support the Local Plan.
-As such there are no SPD profiles included in this LDS. - 3.22 Six SPDs were prepared to support the UDP.
-Following adoption of the Joint DPD, the following SPDs are still considered to be material considerations as they provide advice that is still relevant.
+As such there are no SPD profiles included in this LDS. - 3.26 Six- A number of SPDs were prepared to support the UDP.
+Following adoption of the Joint DPD, the following SPDs listed below are still considered to be material considerations in the determination of planning applications as they continue to provide relevant advice: that is still relevant.
 These are the: - Urban Design SPD;

-- Air Quality and Development SPD; and the - Contaminated Land SPD. - 3.23 The Vibrant Centres SPD was adopted by the council on 23 July 2012.
-The SPD supports policies 15 and 16 in the Joint DPD and in particular: - Provides clear and consistent guidance for promoting and maintaining the vitality and viability of Oldham Town Centre and the borough's other Centres; - Provides clear and consistent guidance for new proposals and for changes of use for food and drink uses including hot food takeaways; and - Manages the concentration and clustering of hot-food takeaways and the impact on the local environment or the amenity of neighbourhood residents and business uses, ensuring all development contributes positively to the visual appearance of the area during opening and non-opening hours. - 3.24 The SPDs are available on the council's website at www.oldham.gov.uk.
+- Air Quality and Development SPD; and the - Contaminated Land SPD. - 3.27 The Vibrant Centres SPD was adopted by the council on 23 July 2012.
+The SPD supports Joint DPD policies 15 and 16, in the Joint DPD and in particular: - Provides clear and consistent guidance for promoting and maintaining the vitality and viability of Oldham Town Centre and the borough's other Centres; - Provides clear and consistent guidance for new proposals and for changes of use for food and drink uses including hot food takeaways; and - Manages the concentration and clustering of hot-food takeaways and their potential impact on the local environment or the amenity of neighbourhood residents and business; uses; and - Ensures all relevant development contributes positively to the visual appearance of the area during opening and non-opening hours. - 3.28 The Oldham Town Centre Conservation Area Appraisal and Management Plan (CAAMP) SPD was adopted 19 August 2019.
+The SPD supports Joint DPD Policy 24 Historic Environment, and in particular: - The CAAMP SPD aims to understand the significance of the Oldham Town Centre Conservation Area and suggest opportunities to enhance its character and appearance. - The appraisal proposed four extension to the existing Oldham Town Centre Conservation Area boundary.
+The extensions have been designated under section 69 of the Planning (Listed Buildings and Conservation Areas) Act 1990 and will be treated as a material planning consideration until formally adopted through the Local Plan review process. - The Management Plan has followed on from the appraisal of the conservation area.
+It sets out policies and recommendations around enhancement and regeneration of the conservation area as well as community engagement. - 3.29 The SPDs are available on the council's website at www.oldham.gov.uk.